 Japan

-Japan is a top pick for holidays, but their power setup is quite different.
-They use Type A and Type B plugs with flat pins, and the voltage is only 100 volts.
+Japan also uses Type A and Type B plugs with flat pins, but take note that the voltage is only 100 volts.

 Most phone and laptop chargers are built to handle this, thanks to dual-voltage design.
 But single-voltage items like hairdryers may not work properly, or might not work at all.